 ThemeShaper is hosting a contest for the next default theme for WordPress, since Ian thinks Kubrick’s gone old (I agree).
 He’s proposing The Sandbox since it’s easily modified, but it looks like crap so a new default design is still needed.
-Weigh in, and win premium themes!

 I’ve had some reflections on premium blog themes, and also stated that they’re in for a rough ride, with the open source community’s free offerings getting better and better.
 In a way, I think serious theme releases like Cutline and Plaintxt paved the way, and I’m sure we’ll see more supported free themes.

 Just a quick one today, because I’m trying a new Wisdump design concept, and if it turns out OK (or promising at least), I’ll post it here and let you guys say what you think.
 Just like I did with the previous one.

 I have nothing against premium blog themes, being custom designs that costs money to use, but not being unique.
 In other words, you buy a theme (and hopefully get support on it), and others can buy it as well.
 While you won’t get a custom design, you know that the theme in question won’t be as widespread as, say, Cutline, or any other popular WordPress theme.
 At the price of a license, ranging from $20 or so, up to a few hundred dollars sometimes.

 People doing premium themes sometimes go to great lengths to defend themselves.
 Like Darren Hoyt did just recently, in a progress report on his upcoming Mimbo Pro premium theme.
 He said this, taking about the need for premium themes:

 So there does seem to be a viable market since not everyone can afford a $10,000 custom design with a full-featured CMS.